JCH222/dfqueue/README.md

 -----

 - DfQueue doesn't support dataframes with rows multiindexes.
-- The new value of a checking value has to be different from the previous values.
-For example, it can be strictly decreasing or increasing (see the REMAINING_LEVELS value for each player in the example above).
+- The new value of a checking values dictionary in a queue item has to be different from the previous ones.
+For example, it can be strictly decreasing or increasing if there is only one key in the dictionary (see the REMAINING_LEVELS value for each player in the example above).
+- One managing process with multiple removed rows is faster than multiple managing processes with only one removed row.